dstaflund/devops-aws-cloudformation/README.md

 #### Deleting the Stacks

-To delete the AWS CloudFormation stacks when you are finished, do the following_(NB:  These instructions assume you are running Linux with bash installed)_:
+To delete the AWS CloudFormation stacks when you are finished, do the following:

 1. Open a command prompt and go to the top-level directory of this repository
 1. Run the following: